Sir Ratan Tata Trust

-Sir Ratan Tata Trust (SRTT) came into being in 1919 with a sum of Indian currency ₹8 million.
-It is under the ownership of Ratan Tata.
+Sir Ratan Tata Trust (SRTT) was founded in 1919 with a sum of Indian currency ₹8 million.
+It was under the Ownership of Ratan Tata until his death.
+Noel Tata was appointed as the Chairman of the Tata Trusts on 11 October 2024, post the demise of Ratan Tata.
 Established in accordance with the will of Sir Ratanji Tata, the Trust is now one of the oldest grant bestowing foundations in India.

 The Trust has, for about a century, been instrumental in development processes, providing grants to institutions in the areas of rural livelihoods and communities, education, health, enhancing civil society and governance and arts, crafts and culture.

-The Trust provides grants and partner with organisations that engage in innovative and sustainable initiatives and with the potential to make a visible difference.
+The Trust provides grants and partners with organisations that engage in innovative and sustainable initiatives and with the potential to make a visible difference.
 It also provides grants for endowments, has a separate programme for small grants and gives grants to individuals for education and medical relief.